COMPASS PREP COURSE ONLINE SYLLABUS

 III.
 The Writing Section Tutorial

 The Writing section of the Compass evaluates editing skills that are used for checking passages for errors.
 Students are required to identify an error and then to correctly select an appropriate revision.
 The passage errors assess sentence structure, grammar and usage, and punctuation.
 A final set of questions measures a student’s organizational and rhetorical skills.
 The test determines placement into a developmental English course or an English Composition I course.
-Those students taking the T-COM for TSI purposes must write a persuasive essay.
+Those students taking the Compass for TSI purposes must write a persuasive essay.

 Click here for more Writing information.